-No other city in the county has zoning in place that allows up to 60 homes per acre, said council member Margaret Abe-Koga, who objects to the zone.
-Tall housing developments are usually done through more time-consuming precise plans, but R4 was designed to be a "floating zone" to expedite higher densities along major streets and near public transit, and away from one-and two-story homes, city staff said.
+Council member Margaret Abe-Koga, claims no other city in the county has zoning in place that allows up to 60 homes per acre.
+The City Staff states "higher densities along major streets and near public transit, and away from one-and two-story homes."

 So why did Council member Margaret Abe-Koga and other Council members vote for the high density multistory Toll Brother project at the Mayfield Mall/HP site.